PARIS21-DATA/PRESS/README.md

 ### Documentation

 The `docs/` folder and `mkdocs.yml` define a static documentation site (MkDocs with the Material theme).
 The folder also contains background PDFs/PPTs on PRESS methodology modernization.

+### Potential directions for future devlopment

+- modularization of Colab classify notebooks into helper functions with export to `src` as e.g. `train.py`, `data.py`, ...
+- generalization of workflow to generic topics instead of hard-coded statistics and gender, e.g. climate change